almende/eve/implementations/java/capabilities.md

 As stated, the client connection only supports sending data to the server endpoint, as shown in the above example.

-The equivalent Json configuration is:
+The equivalent JSON configuration is:
 {% highlight json %}
 {
 	"class":"com.almende.eve.transport.ws.WebsocketTransportBuilder",